William Drummond (colonial governor): Death and legacy

 After finding Drummond guilty of treason and rebellion against the king in a rapid trial at the house of his supporter James Bray, Governor Berkeley had Drummond hanged near Jamestown on January 20, 1677.
 Based on the treason conviction, Governor Berkeley confiscated Drummond's property before he sailed to England (where he died).
-However, Drummond's widow (and executor of his estate) Sarah, initially supported (with her five children) by Bacon's allies, demanded that Lady Berkeley returned the property.
+However, Drummond's widow (and executor of his estate) Sarah, initially supported (with her five children) by Bacon's allies, demanded that Lady Berkeley return the property.
 After Lady Berkeley refused, litigation evolved on both sides of the Atlantic Ocean.
 Contemporary accounts of the rebellion were written by Governor Berkeley, as well as by Ann Dunbar Cotton, the wife of John Cotton who lived on Queen's Creek in York County near Jamestown.
 Ironically, Drummond patented some land based on paying for the transatlantic passage of both Cottons.
 Ann Cotton may also have written and elegiac poem honoring Bacon.

 By 1693, Drummond's son and heir, William Drummond Jr., was the (paid) sergeant-at-arms for the Virginia General Assembly, as well as a justice of the peace for James City County.
 He purchased a lot in Jamestown in 1701, which descended to his son, William Drummond III, who sold it to Edward Champion Travis in 1753.

 The large, circular lake in the center of the Great Dismal Swamp was named Lake Drummond to honor his 1655 discovery.

 Archeologists at Jamestown have also excavated fellow conspirator Richard Lawrence's house in Jamestown.